 How to Fix “system32\config\systemprofile\Desktop” Error

-You logged on to your Windows system and your desktop is completely blank and you can’t seem to find any data you previously had on your desktop?The following error pops-up instead leaving you baffled and clueless as to what to do “…system32\config\systemprofile\Desktop” refers to a location that is unavailable It could be on a hard drive on this computer, or on a network.
-Check to make sure that the disk is properly inserted, or that you are connected to the Internet or your network, and then try again.
-If it still cannot be located, the information might have been moved to a different location.”, then you are not alone.
+Have you logged onto your Windows system only to find your desktop completely blank, unable to locate any data you previously had on your desktop?
+The following error may pop up, leaving you baffled and clueless as to what you should do next: “\system32\config\systemprofile\Desktop refers to a location that is unavailable.
+It could be on a hard drive on this computer, or on a network.
+Please check to make sure that the disk is properly inserted or that you are connected to the Internet or your network.
+Then try again.
+If it still cannot be located, the information might have been moved to a different location.”
+If this is your case, you are not alone.

 location is not available

-Solution 1: Restarting Windows Explorer
+Solution 1: Restarting Windows Explorer.

 1. PressWindows” + “X” keys simultaneously.